Firas Zahabi: MMA commentary and television

 Zahabi and UFC hall of famer Stephan Bonnar provided the commentary for all Titan FC events broadcast by CBS Sports in 2014.

 Zahabi was the MMA coach on The Ultimate Fighter: Team GSP vs. Team Koscheck, of the UFC‐produced reality television series The Ultimate Fighter.

 Personal life

+Family

 Zahabi is the older brother of UFC bantamweight fighter Aiemann Zahabi.

 Zahabi is married to Melissa Gendron who he met during university.
 They have three children which include two sons and one daughter.